-The Office of Institutional Effectiveness, Research, and Planning used three indicators to identify disproportionate impact.
+279 disproportionate impact was identified in the Campus-Based Research Section and is described disproportionate impact.
 In order to identify any group as disproportionately impacted, two of the three indicators had to be present.
-The three indicators selected were the 80% rule, proportionality index, and Cohen's d effect size.
+The three indicators selected were the 80% rule,